HappyPotatoHead/projectgarden/content/Data Analysis & Machine Learning/Cardiovascular Risk Analysis.md

 F1 Score (weighted)  | 0.987187 | 0.958804 | 0.989703  | 0.992289 |
 ```

-According to these metrics, the random forest model performs the best with the highest values across all metrics, followed by logistic regression model with `lbfgs` solver and `k-nn` comes in last.
-The logistic regression model with “`liblinear`” solver performs the worst amongst all 4, albeit recording values above 0.9.
+Based on the evaluation metrics, the Random Forest model delivers the best overall performance, consistently achieving the highest scores across all categories.
+It is followed by Logistic Regression model using the `lbfgs` solver while K-Nearest Neighbours (K-NN) comes in last.
+The Logistic Regression model with the “`liblinear`” solver performs the worst amongst the four, although it still records scores above 0.9 across most metrices.

-According to the confusion matrices, random forest makes the least mistakes in predicting cardiovascular risks whereas logistic regression with `liblinear` solver makes the most mistakes.
-Nonetheless, all of these models have something in common, most misclassifications in prediction happens between low-risk and medium-risk categories compared to high-risk categories.
-This may be attributed to to the uneven distribution – the domination of high-risk category - of the cardiovascular risks in the dataset, leading to poorer performance on the minority classes.
-This may also be the reason as to why `liblinear` solver performs so poorly; it is more sensitive to the distribution of classes.
+According to the confusion matrices, Random Forest makes the fewest misclassifications when predicting cardiovascular risk levels, whereas the `liblinear`-based logistic regression model exhibits the most errors.
+Despite their differences, all models share a common challenge: most misclassifications occur between the low-risk and medium-risk categories, while the high-risk category is consistently predicted with high accuracy.

+This trend can likely be attributed to the imbalanced distribution of risk levels in the dataset, where the high-risk category dominates, potentially leading to reduced performance on the minority classes.
+This imbalance may also explain why the `liblinear` solver, known to be more sensitive to class distribution, performs poorly in comparison.

 ## Feature Importance